 Union Agreements*Non-Union Labor

 While it is not a requirement of AICP membership to be a signatory to any union agreement, about one half of AICP members are signatory to the Directors Guild of America (DGA), and/or IATSE, and the Teamsters.
 The AICP negotiates these commercials agreements with the DGA, union locals affiliated with IATSE, and the Teamsters, on behalf of these members.
 These collective bargaining agreements often have AICP Members only privileges, not available to non-members, and which may provide considerable savings to member production companies and their directors.
+Please note that membership in the AICP does not require the member to be a signatory to any union contract.
 AICP General Members may go to the Employment Issues section of AICP.com to view the AICP collective bargaining agreements.

 *This membership benefit applies to AICP General Members Only